VasasA/simple_ldap/README.md

 Edit these files for the test.
 (Make a copy of the original files outside the `config` directory if you want to restore them after the test.)

+Navigate to Administration > Functionality and install the "Testing" core module and the modules of Simple LDAP.
+(See above.)

+You can run the self test:
+Administration > Configuration > Development > Testing > Simple LDAP

 The simpletests only operate against entries it creates, but in the event of a failure, the test cannot clean up after itself.
 If you are testing a specific